11.5. Numerical Differential Equations

 The ODE

-We can see in Fig. 11.18 that, as expected, the classic Runge-Kutta method preforms the best followed by Heun’s method and then Euler’s method.
+We can see in figure Fig. 11.18 that, as expected, the classic Runge-Kutta method performs the best, followed by Heun’s and Euler’s methods.

 >> f = @(t, y) -y;